 - Arrange onions around the roast.
 Combine broth, wine, garlic, rosemary, and thyme.
 Pour over the roast.
 Add bay leaf.

 - Bring just to a simmer on the stovetop over medium-high heat.
-Once the broth is simmering, cover and place in the oven and bake 2 hours.
+Once the broth is simmering, cover and place in the oven and cook 2 hours.

-- Add potatoes, carrots, and celery, and bake an additional 2 hours (for a 4lb roast) or until the roast and potatoes are fork-tender.
+- Add potatoes, carrots, and celery, cover and cook an additional 2 hours (for a 4 lb. roast) or until the roast and potatoes are fork-tender.

 Notes

-- Combine 2 tablespoons cornstarch with 2 tablespoons cold water until smooth.
+- Combine 2 tablespoons cornstarch or flour with 2 tablespoons cold water until smooth.

-- Bring broth to a boil and whisk in cornstarch mixture a little bit at a time until thickened.
+- Bring the remaining broth/drippings to a boil and whisk in the slurry mixture a little bit at a time until thickened.
 Add extra broth if needed.

 - Season with salt & pepper to taste.